-AB 481 requires each law enforcement agency's governing body to adopt a written military equipment use policy by ordinance in a public forum by April 30, 2022, to continue using this previously acquired military equipment, effective May 1, 2022.
-The Government code states the May 1, 2022 as the deadline for any existing law enforcement agency to begin the governing body approval process if the agency acquired equipment before January 1, 2022.
+AB 481, codified in California Government Code Sections 7070-7075, required each law enforcement agency's governing body to adopt a written military equipment use policy by ordinance in a public forum by April 30, 2022, to continue using this previously acquired military equipment, effective May 1, 2022.
+During that time the City of Lathrop was under the jurisdiction of the San Joaquin County Sheriff's office, while working to transition into its own Police Department by July 1, 2022.